liveusr/CarND-Vehicle-Detection/writeup.md

 _Non-car Image Samples:_
 ![alt text](writeup_data/dataset_sample_noncar.png "dataset_sample_noncar")

-Once images from dataset are read, features of each image are extracted appended to feature list.
+Once images from dataset are read, features of each image are extracted and appended to feature list.
 Function `extract_features()` extracts the features of all images in dataset and return a big list containing them.
 These features are then normalized using `StandardScaler()`.
 I trained linear SVM using extracted features.
 I decided to use only HOG features with "YUV" and "YCrCb" to experiment with since both the color spaces extract relatively more useful HOG features as compared to other color spaces.
 Following table summarizes output of various training tests performed:

 | colorspace | channel | orient | pix/cell | cell/block | time-extract | num-features | time-train | train-accuracy | test-accuracy |
 |:-----------|:--------|:-------|:---------|:-----------|:-------------|:-------------|:-----------|:---------------|:--------------|